tizenorg/framework.web.web-ui-fw/tau/docs/guide/source/application_visual_layout.md

 ![Application UI Schema](drawings/application_page_layout.svg "Application UI Schema")

-The `Page` consists of:
+The `Page` consist of:
-* Header area- best way to mark out to the user what page is currently opened.
-It can contain buttons, menus and toolbars.
-Header is optional.
+* Header area, best way to *mark* out to user what page is currently opened, it can contain buttons, menus and toolbars, header is optional
-* Content area - place where the main application content, resides, it has an optional scrollbar.
+* Content area, where the main application content resides, it has an optional scroll bar
-* Footer area - here you can put a status line or buttons.
-Footer is optional.
+* Footer area, here you can put a status line or buttons, footer is optional

 All of the elements stated above are specified by a corresponding `class` attribute.